powellquiring/powellquiring.github.io/_posts/2015-02-28-github-pages.md

 ---
 layout: post
-title: Creating a blog using github pages - not getting bh-pages content displayed
+title: YOU.github.io is not displaying bh-pages
 excerpt: Having problems with your github pages?
-So did I.
 ---
 {{ page.excerpt }}
-The content in the `gh-pages` branch were not being processed and displayed on my site.
+The content in the `gh-pages` branch are not being processed and displayed on my site.

 I missed [User & Organization Pages](https://help.github.com/articles/user-organization-and-project-pages/)
 text.
 These pages process the `master` branch not the `gh-pages` branch.